braintree/braintree-ios-drop-in/README.md

 [![Release](https://github.com/braintree/braintree-ios-drop-in/actions/workflows/release.yml/badge.svg)](https://github.com/braintree/braintree-ios-drop-in/actions/workflows/release.yml)

 ## 📣 Announcements
-🚨🚨🚨 **The iOS Drop-In SDK is currently inactive and will be unsupported by November 2025** 🚨🚨🚨
+🚨🚨🚨 **The iOS Drop-In SDK is currently inactive and will be unsupported on November 1, 2025** 🚨🚨🚨

 As of December 2024, the iOS Drop-In SDK is inactive.
 No additional features will be added with the exception of security updates.
 Instead, implement a custom UI using the ![Braintree SDK (braintree_ios)](https://github.com/braintree/braintree_ios).